wshenk/windows_fix_rog_problems/README.md

-# How to fix problems with ROG
+# How to fix problems with ASUS ROG Laptops running Windows
 Screen doesn't turn on correctly?
 Disable Fast Boot/Hibernation Run CMD as an Administrator
 ```